JolisNzamb21st/Restaurant-WebApp/README.md

 # 🍽️ Restaurant Project

 This is an ongoing web development project for a restaurant WebAp, designed to provide a professional, modern, and interactive user experience.

-The project will be built in two main phases:

 ---

 ## 🚀 Project Overview